 Look on any large online retailer and you’ll find countless, almost identical-looking earplug models, but the Eargrace High Fidelity stand out for a number of reasons.
 First is the combination of attenuation filters, which ensured I could hear the full musical frequency spectrum live but at a reduced volume.
 They also come with a number of handy accessories: a case, cleaning brush and connecting cord.

 I don't think they would give you years of live music and festival outings without falling apart, but as an entry point into hearing protection at a sensible cost, the Eargrace High Fidelity earplugs are very easy to recommend.

 Read the full Eargrace High Fidelity Earplugs review

 Best mid-range earplugs

 Sitting a step above the cheap and cheerful models, yet not quite in the high end, comes the EarLabs dBud earplugs.
 I really like the combination of both foam and silicone buds in a range of sizes, which meant I was able to easily find a perfect fit.

 The overall construction and durability on these earbuds is high, meaning the dBuds could feasibly last a few years of shows and festivals before they need replacing.

 At the top end of the line-up we have the Etymotic Music Pro active ear plugs.
 These employ an electronic circuit which automatically adjusts to changing sound levels.
-In practice, this means that noise below a certain level passes through freely, but then if the plugs detect a raised volume level they spring into life.
+In practice, this means that noise below a certain level passes through freely, but when the earplugs detect a raised volume level, they spring into life.